joisig/joisig.com/_posts/2020-02-11-23-rules-to-run-a-software-startup-with-minimum-hassle.md

 Once you have a successful business and have built a bit of a brand, various people might approach you asking if your company is for sale.

-If you want to stay focused on building value in your company, skip all of these talks.
+If you want to stay focused on building value in your company, skip all such talks.
 A simple response saying you’re not interested is all it takes.

 ## Rule #19: Don’t use every marketing channel

 If you try to market via too many different channels, with a small team, you'll do all of them poorly.
-Pick a couple at a time and get really good at them, or learn early that something doesn’t work for your product, and move on to a new channel.
+Pick a couple at a time and get excellent at them, or learn early that something doesn’t work for your product, and move on to a new channel.

-For the channels that work, systematize as soon as you can, as this allows you to up the volume on those channels more quickly and/or decrease the time commitment you need to run the channel.
+For the channels that work, systematize as soon as you can.
+This allows you to up the volume on those channels sooner.
+Alternatively, it lets you decrease the time commitment you need to run the channel.

-For example, if content marketing is a channel that looks like it’s working, you can create standard operating procedures and have your VA do more of the work so that you can up the frequency of blog posts from once every two weeks to once per week (see more on this subject in my post on the [spiderweb entrepreneur](/2020/01/16/the-spiderweb-entrepreneur.html)).
+For example, say content marketing is a channel that looks like it’s working.
+You can create standard operating procedures and have your VA do more of the work.
+Then you can up the frequency of blog posts from once every two weeks to once per week (see more on this subject in my post on the [spiderweb entrepreneur](/2020/01/16/the-spiderweb-entrepreneur.html)).

 ## Rule #20: Invest in marketing rather than spending on marketing

-If you can find a marketing channel that rewards product quality and an investment over time in the channel, you should prioritize that channel.
-Examples of such channels would be app store listings, software directories, and similar marketplaces, where you can invest in asking your users for reviews and building a great product so your reviews are good; content marketing, where you can invest in SEO to bring free traffic to your site, and affiliate marketing, where you can invest in recruiting and training your affiliates who will over time bring in compounding amounts of business.
+If you can find a marketing channel that rewards product quality and investment over time, prioritize that channel.

+Examples of such channels would be app store listings, software directories, and similar marketplaces.
+You can invest in these by asking your users for reviews.
+Remember to build a great product so your reviews are good.

+Another example is content marketing, where you can invest in SEO to bring free traffic to your site.
+Yet another is affiliate marketing, where you can invest in recruiting and training your affiliates.

+Over time, these types of investments in marketing will bring in compounding amounts of business.

 ## Rule #21: Don’t do big launches

 A “big launch” such as organizing a launch event at a conference, or finding somebody prominent on Product Hunt to hunt your product, or similar “all or nothing” launches are a huge distractions over several weeks to everything else you should be doing in your business.
-They also won’t necessarily help you prove out your business case and find your ideal target customers, as the profile of users signing up in big launches like these is usually very different from the profile of users you are able to attract through your ongoing marketing activities.
+They also might not help you prove out your business case and find your ideal target customers, as the profile of users signing up in big launches like these is likely to be different from the profile of users you are able to attract through your ongoing marketing activities.

 A big launch is also the ultimate example of spending on marketing rather than investing in marketing.
-You might say it’s an investment because you might build up a list of beta testers or users, but it’s more like “investing” in a car in that it depreciates pretty quickly.
-A couple of years down the line, you might have only 10% of those early users remaining on your roster, and nothing else to show for your tremendous effort.
+You might say it’s an investment because it lets you build up a list of beta testers or users.
+The truth is, it’s more like “investing” in a car, because it depreciates pretty quickly.
+A couple of years down the line, you might have only 10% of those early users remaining on your beta tester list, and nothing else to show for your tremendous effort.

 Save yourself the hassle and skip the big launches.
 Invest in your repeatable, scalable, compounding marketing channels instead.

 ## Rule #22: Don’t do trade shows/conferences

 Trade shows and conferences are very expensive, and they are a tremendous distraction for a tiny bootstrapped team.
-Typically several weeks before the event, someone on the team starts spending part of their time booking furniture, creating marketing materials, doing social media outreach, and more.
-Then the last week before the show, it’s all about outreach to warm up leads at the show.
-The week of the show, you get nothing done except travel to and attend the show and just barely keep up with email.
-At least one week after and often many, you’re all going at a crazy pace working through leads from the show, which unless you went to a very targeted show, are probably mostly unqualified.
+Several weeks before the event, someone on the team starts spending part of their time booking furniture, creating marketing materials, doing social media outreach, etc. The last week before the show, it’s all about outreach to warm up leads at the show.
+The week of the show, you get nothing done except travelling to and attending the show and just barely keep up with email.
+At least one week after and often many, you’re all going at a crazy pace working through leads from the show, and unless you went to a very targeted show, those leads are more likely unqualified than not.

 Save yourself the hassle and the money, and go with the marketing channels you can invest in instead.

 ## Rule #23: Don’t respond to anything unsolicited

-As soon as your startup has an online presence, you will start getting all kinds of unsolicited emails and phone calls about services and products being offered to your company.
+As soon as your startup has an online presence, you will start getting all kinds of unsolicited emails and phone calls.
+Everyone and their uncle wants to offer services and products to your company.

-Ignore all of these.
-As a startup founder and leader of your team, you need to manage your own and your team’s time and priorities yourself, based on what’s the most reasonable next investment at any given time, rather than be swayed by unsolicited proposals.
-At best, you can file away the unsolicited emails as potential providers down the line, when _you_ decide it’s time you need a particular product or service.
+Ignore all such contact.
+As a startup founder and leader of your team, you need to manage your own and your team’s time and priorities yourself, based on what’s the most reasonable next investment at any given time.
+Don't be swayed by unsolicited proposals.
+At best, you can file away the unsolicited emails as potential providers down the line. _You_ decide when it’s time you need a particular product or service.

 ## A confession, and a caveat

 **_I’ve broken almost every one of the rules above!_**

-Not only that, I continue to break many of them on a regular basis, when I think it makes sense for my business.
+Not only that, I continue to break many of them on a regular basis, when I decide it makes sense for my business.
 CrankWheel has fantastic partners, we do lots of conferences, we accept annual payments and invoice billing, and we dabble in more marketing channels than maybe we should.
+In the past, we've taken grants, done big launches, and more.

 <p align="center"><img src="/media/hasslerules-confession.jpg" style="max-height: 30em;" alt="Oh no!"/></p>

 **The rules are not meant as absolute rules,** but as food for thought: For you to think about the tradeoffs, of how and why there will be additional hassle and distraction from your core activities, if you decide to “break” one of the “rules”.

-For example, if you decide going to trade shows is right for your business, you should understand the fully-loaded cost of doing that, not just in money but in time.
+For example, if you decide going to trade shows is right for your business, you should understand the fully-loaded cost of doing that.
+Not just the cost in money but also the cost in time.
 Depending on your product, they can still be one of the absolute best ways to reach your ideal customers.

 As another example, you might decide that the type of business you’re running can only be successful if you take in VC money.
-You need to be aware of the tradeoffs of working with institutional investors, but it’s also clear that there are certain types of businesses that are much more likely to be successful if they take investment than if they don’t.
+You need to be aware of the tradeoffs of working with institutional investors, but it's a given that there are certain types of businesses that are more likely to be successful with investment than without.

 I could go on and on, but as a final example, if you think you will ever want to sell your company, the right time to do so is when you have inbound interest, so go ahead and smash that rule.
 Your valuation will be higher when there is inbound interest from multiple parties, than if you later try to initiate acquisition discussions.